John Hinckley Jr. will not be playing a concert at Bandito's Burrito Lounge

-John Hinckley Jr., the man who shot President Ronald Reagan in 1981, announced on social media Thursday that he would be playing a music show at Bandito's Burrito Lounge in Richmond in September.
+John Hinckley Jr., who shot President Ronald Reagan in 1981, announced on social media Thursday that he would be playing a music show at Bandito's Burrito Lounge in Richmond in September.

 Big news!
 I will be doing a show at Bandito’s Burrito Lounge in Richmond, Va. in September!
 Looking forward to it!— John Hinckley (@JohnHinckley20) April 27, 2023